TurboSource-Marialis/machtiani/README.md

 ## Limitations

 To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic git commit messages.
-If your commit messages do not meet this criterion, we recommend using the CLI tool `aicommit`, which is designed to assist in generating appropriate commit messages.
+If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.

 While I personally find Machtiani to be my go-to tool—over ChatGPT or any other alternatives—I primarily use it with codebases similar in size to this project.